Spelling Bee vs. Blossom: What’s the Difference?

 How is Blossom scoring different from Spelling Bee scoring?

 Blossom uses a fixed point structure based on word length (4 letters = 2 points, 5 letters = 4 points, etc.) plus bonuses for the yellow petal (+5 points) and pangrams (+7 points).
+Spelling Bee’s scoring is based on word lengths and point tiers but does not include a bonus letter mechanic.

 Is Blossom harder than Spelling Bee?

-• Blossom is harder for people who prefer open-ended puzzles, because you must choose exactly 12 words and optimize your score with strategic picks.
+It depends on the player.
+Spelling Bee is harder for people who struggle with generating large volumes of words.
+Blossom is harder for people who prefer open-ended puzzles, because you must choose exactly 12 words and optimise your score with strategic picks.

 How many words do you need to solve Blossom?